burokreas/BlueBillywigFlutter/README.md

 # bluebillywig

-A Flutter plugin to show BlueBillywig videos through their Android an diOS SDK.
+A Flutter plugin to show BlueBillywig videos through their Android and iOS SDK.

 # Getting Started